rphutchinson/medalerts-stack-1/README.md

 ## Address the Whole Experience from Start to Finish

 SPARC’s [Agile Design process](http://www.sparcedge.com/what-an-agile-design-process-looks-like/) took the broad concept of drug safety and narrowed our product vision.
-Our product leverages OpenFDA’s data and API to proactively educate users about their medications through an intuitive user experience.
+Our product leverages data from OpenFDA’s API and the [RxNav Drug Interactions](http://rxnav.nlm.nih.gov/InteractionAPIs.html#) API to proactively educate users about their medications through an intuitive user experience.

 The user can: